martintupy/public/docs/optics/optics.md

 - `Long` to `Int`

 ???
-- Sum types
+- Sum slides.types
-- Not only Sum types
+- Not only Sum slides.types
 - maybe get Int out of Double or Long
 - Int is Double or Long
 <!-------------------------------------------------------------------------->